pre6/ECOBEE/README.md

 ![image](https://user-images.githubusercontent.com/47339289/218379742-54d650a3-9b7c-47e7-9e6b-3099828a8f69.png)

-The red line is the Number of times the furnace turns on a particular day The blue line is the average temperature outside that particular day
+The red line is the Number of times the furnace turns on a particular day

+The blue line is the average temperature outside that particular day.

+The green line is the 11 degree line